Regenerative Medicine (Gr. Cert.) (15 credits)

 HGEN 675 | Stem Cell Biology. | 3 |

 Stem Cell Biology.
-Terms offered: this course is not currently offered.
-Introduction to the field of stem cell research.
+Terms offered: Winter 2026 Introduction to the field of stem cell research.
 Definition of stem cells.
 Pluripotent stem cells and reprogramming.
 Adult stem cells, niche and asymmetric division.
 Clinical applications of stem cells.
 Cancer stem cells.
 Ethical issues surrounding stem cell research and clinical treatment. | ||

 PHAR 508 | Drug Discovery and Development 3. | 3 |

 Drug Discovery and Development 3.
-Terms offered: this course is not currently offered.
-The design of biologically-relevant drug screens for molecular targets in a cell, tissue, and in vivo setting.
+Terms offered: Winter 2026 The design of biologically-relevant drug screens for molecular targets in a cell, tissue, and in vivo setting.
 Explore the use of stem cells and tissue-based disease models for the understanding of disease and for drug discovery.
 Situate modern pharmacology into broader medical and societal issues such as personalized medicine and the ethics associated with research. |

 Complementary Courses (6 credits)